 Five awards honoring high-impact leaders are granted each year at the Convention: Jack Jewett Award, Network Builder Award, and three Arizona Champion (Northern, Central and Southern Arizona) awards.

 The individual winners of the Flinn-Brown Awards have made significant contributions to Arizona as state-government advisers, elected officials, agency executives, and policy experts—and have played important roles in strengthening their communities and the Flinn-Brown Network.

 Learn more about the Flinn-Brown Fellows

-The opportunity to join these Flinn-Brown Fellows starts with the application for the Flinn-Brown Fellowship.
-The application is now open.
-The deadline to apply is April 27, with the 2020 seminars beginning in August.
+The application for the 2023 Flinn-Brown Academy is now open.
+The deadline to apply is February 28.

-Sign up to receive information about future Flinn-Brown Fellowship opportunities and other programming offered by the Arizona Center for Civic Leadership.
+Sign up for emails to receive information about future Flinn-Brown Fellowship opportunities and other programming offered by the Arizona Center for Civic Leadership.